 General One-Time Costs

-Many of the one-time costs I’ve mentioned really will be up to you.
+Many of the one-time costs I’ve mentioned really will be up to you as a first time cat owner.
 You may decide you don’t need a cat tower or your room is too small to even have one.
 You may also decide that you don’t need a litter genie.
 Make sure to add and subtract what you feel may be necessary for your situation.

-How To Be A Good Cat Owner (What To Know About Cats)
+How To Be A Good First Time Cat Owner (What To Know About Cats)

 The following tips for cat owners will help make the life of both the cat and owner easier.
 These rules should be followed to ensure your first cat is staying happy and healthy.
 Here are 11 things to know about owning a cat.